samsonasik/zf2rapid/README.md

 ## Warning

 An important note for all Windows users.
-ZF2rapid is not tested on Windows yet!
+ZF2rapid is not fully supported on Windows yet!

 ## Documentation